Registering for Courses

 Students registered with the Centre for Accessibility (CFA) should have their accommodation agreed upon at the beginning of the course between the student, CFA, and the instructor.
 Students who are not registered with CFA may wish to discuss their case with the Centre or connect with an Academic Advisor in the UGO.

-If illness or disability-related reasons interfere with your ability to attend classes or complete coursework and assignment, you should follow the directions provided by your instructors and submit a request for Academic Concession through the Undergraduate Office (UGO).
+If illness or disability-related reasons interfere with your ability to attend classes or complete coursework and assignment, you should follow the directions provided by your instructors and submit a petition for Academic Concession through the Undergraduate Office (UGO).

 Varsity athletes